-Rather than facing the results of their drinking or using head on, though, they continue drinking and using to cover up the shame or responsibility of getting out of it.
-After a while their problems become incredibly difficult to solve and they find they have exhausted many of their options.
-Friends and family members become frustrated with bailing out their loved one.
+Rather than facing the results of their drinking or using head-on, though, they continue drinking and using to cover up the shame or responsibility of getting out of it.
+After a while, their problems become incredibly difficult to solve and they find they have exhausted many of their options.
+Friends and family members become frustrated with bailing out their loved ones.

 Very few drugs provide additional effects, or “high,” when you overtake them.
 The desire to compulsively take more antidepressants hardly exists.
 Nearly all SSRIs and SNRIs simply function to provide balanced neurotransmitter levels in the brain.
 People on antidepressants are undeniably dependent on their medication but are far from addicted.